yangsec888/cyber_quiz/Readme.md

 * Add [key]DATABASE_URL => [value] same value as CLEARDB_DATABASE_URL
 11. Finally, Go back to Deploy tab and click Deploy Branch "master" in manually at the bottom.
 Once deploy, you can open your Online Quiz App to examine. *Congratulations!*

-### Notice & How to use
+### Usage
 There are several things you need to do&know before you publish your quiz.
-1. Use the default local admin username:'admin', password:'3*l2LMb@!#153' to login.
+1. Use the default local admin username:'admin', password:'owasp123' to login.
 We DO NOT support user Register/Signin function temporarily, because previously we designed the website user database auto-connecting to our Active Directory Server.
 For security consideration, you could change the username and password by editing the local_admin.yml file in config folder.
 2. After you login, you can access all the functions in admin tab -> Menu
 * New Question - add your own question
 * Question List - show／modify questions and set question variable